scds/rdm25-26/intro-rdm2.md

 ---
 layout: default
-title: (Winter) Best Practices for Managing Data in your Research
+title: Best Practices for Managing Data in your Research (Winter Term)
 nav_order: 20260114
 ---